 For instance, a long-term leg disability may get you $75,000, given to you on a weekly basis over five years.
 While it’s better than nothing, workers comp doesn’t provide compensation for the extenuating circumstances that often accompany severe injury – such as pain and suffering and the loss of quality of life.
 Accepting workers compensation often prevents an employee from suing responsible parties for other circumstances surrounding the injury.

-Ohio construction attorney Charles Boyk wants to know if you were injured on a Ohio construction site?
+Were you injured on a Ohio construction site?